erpnet/ErpNet.FP/PROTOCOL.md

 ### "items"
 Contains items with several item types.
 Supported types are "sale" (default, can be ommited), "discount-amount", "surcharge-amount", "comment" and "footer-comment".
 The line items are printed in the same order on the fiscal printer.
-Comment lines (itemType="comment") can be intermixed with the fiscal line items.
+Comment lines (type="comment") can be intermixed with the fiscal line items.
-There are another type of comments - footer comments, represented with itemType="footer-comment", which prints comments after the payment area of the fiscal receipt.
+There are another type of comments - footer comments, represented with type="footer-comment", which prints comments after the payment area of the fiscal receipt.
 The item with type "sale" can have the following fields set:
 * **"text"** - the name of the product